iiasa/felix_docs/1_1_9_emissions.md

 \quad \text{(Eq.
 9.15)}
 $$

 Unlike a standard logistic function with constant steepness, FeliX uses a **time-varying slope** that decreases over time (Eq.
 9.16).
 This formula captures observed patterns in technological transitions, in which the upscaling and growth phases (i.e later stages) can speed up or slow down as deployment progresses.
 Representing this behaviour through a changing slope allows the model to reflect these shifts in momentum toward the final phases of adoption (illustrated in Figure 9.1).
-This is formulated with a $Ramp$ function which decreases the slope linearly over time.
+This is formulated with a $$Ramp$$ function which decreases the slope linearly over time.

 $$
 Slope^{Gas}_{Activity}(t) =